mastodon/documentation/content/en/admin/scaling.md

 - `WEB_CONCURRENCY` controls the number of worker processes
 - `MAX_THREADS` controls the number of threads per process

 Threads share the memory of their parent process.
 Different processes allocate their own memory, though they share some memory via copy-on-write.
-A larger number of threads maxes out your CPU first, a larger number of processes maxes out your RAM first.
+A larger number of threads maxes out your CPU first, and a larger number of processes maxes out your RAM first.

 These values affect how many HTTP requests can be served at the same time.